laravel/docs/queues.md

 <a name="job-chaining"></a>
 ### Job Chaining

 Job chaining allows you to specify a list of queued jobs that should be run in sequence after the primary job has executed successfully.
 If one job in the sequence fails, the rest of the jobs will not be run.
-To execute a queued job chain, you may use the `withChain` method on any of your dispatchable jobs:
+To execute a queued job chain, you may use the `chain` method provided by the `Bus` facade:

-    ProcessPodcast::withChain([
+    use Illuminate\Support\Facades\Bus;

+    Bus::chain([
+        new ProcessPodcast,
         new OptimizePodcast,
-        new ReleasePodcast
+        new ReleasePodcast,
     ])->dispatch();

 In addition to chaining job class instances, you may also chain Closures:

-    ProcessPodcast::withChain([
+    Bus::chain([
+        new ProcessPodcast,
         new OptimizePodcast,
-        new ReleasePodcast,
         function () {
             Podcast::update(...);
         },